modelsconf/mbse23/call4papers.md

      + Position/Vision Statements: Share your perspectives, insights, and visions regarding MBSE practices, methodologies, or emerging trends.
      + Tool Demos: Present a practical demonstration of a tool, framework, or solution that contributes to the field of MBSE.

 The papers must follow the same style and format as the main tracks of the Conference.
-Submit your workshop proposal electronically in PDF using the MODELS EasyChair submission site [our easychair link here?].
+Submit your workshop proposal electronically in PDF using the EasyChair submission site [here](https://easychair.org/conferences/?conf=mbse23).
 All submissions will undergo a peer-review process by the program committee.
 Submissions that do not adhere to the formatting instructions may be desk-rejected without review.

 ### Important Dates